benzookapi/shopify-payments-app-sample/README.md

 # TIPS
 If you input 500 or 400 or 404 or 405 to customer's first name (given_name) in the shipping address, the app responses that HTTP error status to Shopify's session request body which prevents all following steps.

+If you input 'delay-XXX (XXX = nummeric like 10)' to customer's last name (family_name) in the shipping address, the app delay the response in that seconds to Shopify's session request body which produces an error or warning.